Sample roll-out

 For players approaching Yeet Keno with a "lucky numbers" plan, the answer is the same as for every other brand: the numbers are statistically equivalent.
 Pick what you find aesthetically pleasing; the EV is decided by the brand-side multiplier table, not by the player's pick aesthetic.

-We tested Keno at all 10 brands in our audit set during the most recent cycle.
+We tested Keno at all 10 brands in operator coverage during the most recent cycle.
 The Yeet Keno build is structurally consistent with the standard implementations:

 | Brand | Verified Keno RTP cluster | Notable feature | Catalogue position |